chrisbrasington/ruby-music-theory/README.md

-##chord-transpose (ruby)
+#chord-transpose (ruby)

 In the works.
-Input note (A,A#,Bb.. etc) and transpose amount and spits out transposed notes.

-To do:
+Input, capture, and transpose chords from midi input.

+###Implemented

+- debug midi input
+- midi key to note translation
-    - input chord (interval of notes) and transpose entire piece
+- chord capture

+###To-do

+- storing of chords
+- transposition of chords
+- output to midi
+- (possible) scale
+- other music theory magic